 - Grief Song: "Dear Friend," written for hide.

-- He's Back: Sadly, it was Too Good to Last.
+- He's Back: Sadly, it did not last.

 - Hookers and Blow: Once had white powder on his clothes during a show with The Killing Red Addiction...